 Assessments within our school have a number of aims.
 These include:-

-Ensuring that pupils make identifiable progress in lessons, against specific learning objectives and success criteria, enabled by quality, constructive feedback and marking, collaborative peer discussion and self-assessment.
+- Ensuring that pupils make progress in lessons, against specific learning objectives and success criteria, enabled by quality, constructive feedback and marking, collaborative peer discussion and self-assessment.

 Regular, formative assessments are vital in order to monitor learning, inform teaching and help children to understand the next steps in their learning.
-Within our school, regular formative assessments are recorded using the online assessment tool, OTrack and Classtrack for EYFS pupils and Foundation subjects.
-Pupils are assessed against a range or age related objectives for Reading, Writing and Maths.
+Within our school, regular formative assessments are recorded using the online assessment tool, Scholarpack for all pupils and Foundation subjects.
+The Little Wandle assessment tool is used to closly monitor children's phonics progress.
+Pupils are assessed against a range or age related objectives for all subjects.
 These objectives are directly linked to the heightened expectations of the National Curriculum 2014.

 Tracking Pupil Progress

-In order to support schools in forming a 'best fit' level, data is periodically taken from Classtrack and the percentage of objectives met used to determine a provisional level.
+To support schools in forming a 'best fit' level, data is periodically taken from Scholarpack and the percentage of objectives met used to determine a provisional level.
 This can then be refined using the teachers' knowledge of the children.

 For some pupils with specific learning needs and for whom the age related curriculum is inappropriate, good progress will be determined by an analysis of their progress within the programme of study within which they are working.